We understand that being charged with an offence can be a daunting experience.

 The ramifications of an order being made can be extremely serious and expose you to being charged with a criminal offence for any alleged breaches.
 If you have an application made against you, it is imperative that you immediately seek legal advice.

 At the first mention of an application, the Court will determine whether a temporary order should be made.
 Our experienced lawyers are able to appear with you at all stages of proceedings and ensure that your interests are protected.
+To read more about how we can help you with a domestic violence matter – click here.

 White Collar Crime